todiane/sologamyp1/README.md

 ***Success Page***

-This page has been kept brief in order to encourage users to take one action - sign up.
-There is the header which appears on the Home page.
-The registration form asks for minimal details and includes reference to whether they wish to take part in offline meetups and/or online meetups.
+This page does not link to any part of the site.
+This is the page that new members are sent to after their register.
+There is the header which appears on the Home page and the footer area.

 ### **Features Left to Implement**